Toll Free:

 What is Configuration Testing?
 Example Test Cases

-What is Configuration Testing?
+What is Configuration Software Testing?

 Configuration Testing is a software testing technique where the application under exam is evaluated using various software and hardware combinations, including variations.
 The objective is to devise optimal settings on which a software application works correctly and without any errors or mistakes.
 It ensures that by whatever rationale the software is run, it still operates finely.